adessoSE/devblog/_posts/2022-06-27-cloud-native-applications-documentation.md

 The very first step we took to achieve our documentation goal was, to migrate from binary formats to text-based formats which solves the problem of reviewing and diff-checks.

 We used [AsciiDoc][1] for our technical writing.
 The reasons for our decision were:
-* It is easy to learn
+* It is easy to learn.
 * It can be used by any text editor.
 We use [Asciidoctor][2] and [Visual Studio Code][3].
 * Since it is text-based, it can be versioned on any version control system.
 * It can be published in multiple output formats.